PaulSnow/DXC--hush-lightwalletd/README.md

 Note: we use the "--no-tls" option as we are using NGINX as a reverse proxy and letting it handle the TLS authentication for us instead.
 If you want to do TLS directly with lightwalletd with no reverse proxy, see the next section.

+If you encounter an error about the lightwalletd "data directory", then set one on the command line with `--data-dir` (OR) create the `/var/lib/lightwalletd` and `/var/lib/lightwalletd/db` directories & chown that new db directory as the user account running lightwalletd and hushd.

 ##### Option B: "Let's Encrypt" certificate just using lightwalletd without NGINX
 The other option is to configure lightwalletd to handle its own TLS authentication.
 Once you have a certificate that you want to use (from a certificate authority), pass the certificate to the frontend as follows: